An hour out of New York from Penn Station, Stamford has an urban, big city feel downtown, where nine Fortune 1000 companies are headquartered.

 15. West Beach

-And if the sea air gives you an appetite, Brennan’s Restaurant is just across the levee, or you can pick up something from one of the delis, cafes or sandwich shops a few steps away on Shippan Avenue.
+And if the sea air gives you an appetite, I’d check out Brennan’s Restaurant just behind.
+You can also pick up something from one of the delis, cafes or sandwich shops a few steps away on Shippan Avenue.